 We completed the initial public offering of shares of our common stock in October 2009 at a price of \$10.00 per share.
-Subsequently, our common stock has traded as low as \$5.27 per share.
+Subsequently, our common stock has traded as low as \$5.02 per share.
 The trading price of our common stock is likely to continue to be highly volatile and could be subject to wide fluctuations in response to various factors, some of which are beyond our control.
 These factors include:

-- results from our clinical trial programs, including our ongoing Phase 3 clinical trials for OMS103HP for use in ACL reconstruction surgery, our ongoing Phase 2 clinical trial for OMS302, our ongoing Phase 1/Phase 2 clinical trial for OMS201, and our ongoing Phase 2 clinical trial for our Addiction program; - FDA or international regulatory actions, including failure to receive regulatory approval for any of our product candidates; - failure of any of our product candidates, if approved, to achieve commercial success; - quarterly variations in our results of operations or those of our competitors; - our ability to develop and market new and enhanced product candidates on a timely basis; - announcements by us or our competitors of acquisitions, regulatory approvals, clinical milestones, new products, significant contracts, commercial relationships or capital commitments; - third-party coverage and reimbursement policies; - additions or departures of key personnel; - commencement of, or our involvement in, litigation; - our ability to meet our repayment and other obligations under our debt facility with BlueCrest, pursuant to which we have borrowed \$17.0 million; - changes in governmental regulations or in the status of our regulatory approvals; - changes in earnings estimates or recommendations by securities analysts; - any major change in our board or management; - general economic conditions and slow or negative growth of our markets; and - political instability, natural disasters, war and/or events of terrorism.
+- results from our clinical trial programs, including our ongoing Phase 3 clinical program for OMS103HP for use in ACL reconstruction surgery, our ongoing Phase 2b clinical trial for OMS302, our ongoing Phase 1/Phase 2 clinical trial for OMS201, and our ongoing Phase 2 clinical trial for our Addiction program; - · FDA or international regulatory actions, including failure to receive regulatory approval for any of our product candidates; - · announcements regarding the progress of our GPCR program; - failure of any of our product candidates, if approved, to achieve commercial success; - quarterly variations in our results of operations or those of our competitors; - our ability to develop and market new and enhanced product candidates on a timely basis; - announcements by us or our competitors of acquisitions, regulatory approvals, clinical milestones, new products, significant contracts, commercial relationships or capital commitments; - third-party coverage and reimbursement policies; - · additions or departures of key personnel; - · commencement of, or our involvement in, litigation; - our ability to meet our repayment and other obligations under our debt facility with BlueCrest, pursuant to which we had a notes payable balance of \$10.1 million as of June 30, 2010; - changes in governmental regulations or in the status of our regulatory approvals;

+- · changes in earnings estimates or recommendations by securities analysts; - · any major change in our board or management; - general economic conditions and slow or negative growth of our markets; and - · political instability, natural disasters, war and/or events of terrorism.